-This stipend is made possible by the Center for European Studies and funding from the Horace H. Rackham School of Graduate Studies and the Weiser Center for Europe and Eurasia.
-From 2004-2011 this stipend was made possible with funding by the European Commission.
+This fellowship is made possible by the Center for European Studies with funding from the Horace H. Rackham School of Graduate Studies and the Weiser Center for Emerging Democracies.
+From 2004-11 additional funding for the fellowship came from the European Commission.

 ALEKSANDAR BOŠKOVIĆ is a PhD candidate in Slavic Languages and Literatures.
 His research focuses on cross-cultural and interdisciplinary re-examination of the avant-garde photo-poetry artworks across Europe during the 1920s and 1930s.
 His dissertation addresses a set of important social, cultural, and political issues introduced by these mixed-media artworks at the time.
 His current project examines the aspects of social action of the Belgrade Surrealist Circle reflected in the aesthetic production of the surrealist children’s book with photomontages: The Exploits of the “Five Cockerels” Gang (1933).
 The research aims to demonstrate the role that Surrealists’ mix-media work had in advocating a social solution, as well as to illuminate the specific political context which framed the unwelcome response of repressive social powers to the surrealists’ provocations and publications in Yugoslavia in the 1930s.